 - Challenge: A hands-on coding challenge for the student

 - Solution: A step-by-step solution presented by the author

 This course, in essence, acts as a lesson plan to help you teach PHP to a beginner.
 Its structured curriculum supports those who have a solid understanding of PHP, but don't necessarily know how to teach PHP effectively to kids.

-(MUSIC) Hi, my name is Mark Niemann-Ross.
-This course, Teach Kids Programming with PHP, is different than all of the other courses at lynda.com.
+- [Voiceover] Hi, my name is Mark Niemann-Ross.
+This course, Teach Kids Programming with PHP is different than all of the other courses at lynda.com.
 Our other courses are built around the idea that you want to learn something.
 We've designed this course so that you can leverage your existing PHP knowledge and use it to help a student navigate through basics of the language.
 To do this, each chapter consists of seven parts.
 The first video is a teacher's guide.
-It's a discussion between you and I, without the student.
+It's a discussion between you and I without the student.

-I'll tell you what concepts we're going to cover in this chapter, and forewarn you about anything unusual that may stump the student.
+I'll tell you what concepts we're going to cover in this chapter and forewarn you about anything unusual that may stump the student.
 The second video is a demonstration of some working code showing the chapter concepts in action.
-The third video is, Check It Out.
-It encourages you and the student to play with the code, and provides suggestions for interesting things to change.
+The third video is Check it Out.
+It encourages you and the student to play with the code and provide suggestions for interesting things to change.
 The fourth video is a lecture for both of you to watch together, explaining the facts behind the chapter concepts.